This past weekend was gorgeous, and I’m not just talking about the weather.

-I spent both days watching the whales feeding off Ship Cove Point and Torbay Point, and they put on a great show.
-The humpbacks in particular were very active at both locations, breaching and lunge feeding, in fact they were so entertaining that quite a flock of followers amassed on the viewpoints every time the show started.
+I spent both days watching whales feed off Ship Cove Point and Torbay Point, and they put on a great show.
+The humpbacks in particular were very active at both locations, breaching and lunge feeding, in fact they were so entertaining that quite a flock of onlookers amassed on the viewpoints every time the show started.

-No it’s not a baby, nor is the whale caught up in some sort of fishing gear, those things are its pectoral fins and they are white on top.
-These long bright fins actually provide you with a good way to spot the whales before they surface.
+No it’s not a baby, nor is the whale caught up in some sort of fishing gear (actual guesses from the trail), those things are its pectoral fins and they are white on top, they just look green because they’re underwater.
+They actually provide whale watchers with a good way to spot the whales before they surface.

 If the weather improves tonight, I’ll be enjoying the next show with Marije while we are having a picnic with a view.